lende/127/README.md

 - Internationalized domain names are converted and stored as [IDNA Punycode] in the hosts-file (for compatibility).
-- There is also a [library] provided.
+- There is also a [Go package] provided.

 ## Examples